 Let’s help kids stay fit by teaching them ways to get up and move throughout the day.

-Ask kids to think about their favorite exercise.
-Next have them stand in place and try to do that exercise for 20 seconds.
-Then have students share and teach their exercise to a partner.
+Ask kids to think about their favorite way to move.
+The "move" can be a dance move, an exercise, or a motor skill such as hopping.
+Next, have them stand in place and do the movement for 20 seconds.
+Then have students share and teach their movement to a partner.

 View the slideshow to learn about many different ways to move throughout the day.